UKSA’s patron, Her Royal Highness The Princess Royal makes working visit to Cowes

 UKSA was honoured to welcome their Patron, Her Royal Highness The Princess Royal to their site in Cowes on the morning of 9th October 2020 for an update on our Building Better Futures campaign.
 Launched by The Princess Royal in 2017, UKSA is privileged to have the continued support of our Patron, including a reception hosted at St. James’s Palace in 2019, which resulted in the maritime education charity’s largest ever single donation to date.

 During her visit, we were proud to show Her Royal Highness the developments on site, including the acquisition and renovation of the Cowes Youth Centre relaunched as our new Training Centre, which houses our newly created navigation and broadcast suites.
 Developed in response to COVID, these facilities enable UKSA to deliver Live Online Learning to our students so they can progress their careers irrespective of any travel or social distancing restrictions.
 We also took this opportunity to update her on the progress of our plans to build a new accommodation facility, which will transform UKSA’s site with modern new facilities to support students learning whilst staying with us.
-With planning permission in already place for the new accommodation facility, we shared with The Princess Royal the final stage of the design plans.
-(A decision to proceed is expected later this year once confirmation should the final tranche of funding be received.)
+With planning permission already in place for the new accommodation facility, we shared with The Princess Royal the final stage of the design plans.
+(A decision to proceed is expected later this year once confirmation that the final tranche of funding has been secured.)

 In addition to the improvements and developments on the actual site, we unveiled three exciting new initiatives that will enhance the lives and maritime career opportunities for even more young people.
 Even before the current Coronavirus pandemic gripped the world, UKSA believed all young people had a need; to be inspired, to have their horizons broadened or simply to have their barriers to opportunity removed.
 With the challenges of the current situation, limiting the careers prospects for many of our young people, never has it been a better time to offer further training opportunities for this cohort leading to tangible pathways into maritime employment.